List of Moby-Dick characters: Captain Bildad and Captain Peleg

 The principal owners of the Pequod, two well-to-do Quaker retired whaling captains.
 Both have names taken from the Bible: Peleg and Bildad.
 Peleg served as first mate under Ahab on the Pequod before obtaining his own command, and is responsible for all her whalebone embellishment.

 Captain Bildad's sister, Charity

 She comes aboard the Pequod before it sails with various things she deems necessary, such as a hymnal laid on each sailor's bunk.

 Crew of the Pequod

-The crew is international, having constituents from both the United States and rest of the world.
-Chapter 40, "Midnight, Forecastle," highlights, in its play manner (in Shakespearean style), the striking variety in the sailors' origins.
-A partial list of the speakers includes sailors from the Isle of Man, France, Iceland, the Netherlands, the Azores (Portugal), Sicily, Malta, China, Chile, Denmark, India, England, Spain, and Ireland.
+The crew is international.
+In chapter 40, "Midnight, Forecastle," a partial list of the speakers includes sailors from the Isle of Man, France, Iceland, the Netherlands, the Azores, Sicily, Malta, China, Chile, Denmark, India, England, Spain, and Ireland.

 Although in fact 44 members of the crew are mentioned, in the final chapters Melville writes three times that there are 30 crewmembers.
 Since there were thirty states in the union at the time, it has been suggested that, in its diversity, the Pequod was a metaphor for the 'American ship of state'.